pneuma-tech/sacred-tech-starter/README.md

 - An API key from DeepSeek
 (inexpensive, privacy-respecting)
 - About 2 hours and some patience
+- Note: DeepSeek is an API service — your inference calls leave your machine.
+For full local sovereignty, you can substitute Ollama with a local model.
+A local-only guide is coming soon.
 ## Want guidance?

 This repo is designed to be approachable,